bredelings/BAli-Phy/README.md

 ```

 The meson version needs to be at least 1.1.

-If your distribution provides a version of meson that is less than 1.1,
+    meson --version

-then you may need to install meson through the python package manager "pip" or "pip3":
+If your version of meson is less than 1.1, you need to install the most recent version of meson into a python virtual environment:

-    pip3 -V
+    python3 -m venv meson_venv
-    PATH=$HOME/.local/bin:$PATH
+    source meson_venv/bin/activate
-    pip3 install --user meson ninja
+    pip install meson ninja

 Build BAli-Phy